stray-gr/senior-design/Python/README.md

 2. Open a new terminal (CTRL + SHIFT + `)
 3. To create a conda environment, which will contain our project's dependencies, run: `conda create -n <your-project-name> python=3.11`.
 This will create a development environment using conda.
 4. To install Python packages that your project will use, run: `pip install <package name>`.
-    - In the context of this repo, run: `pip install aiomqtt blacksheep blacksheep-cli micropy-cli pyserial uvicorn[standard] websockets`
+    - In the context of this repo, run: `pip install aiomqtt micropy-cli pyserial starlette uvicorn[standard] websockets`
 5. To install the development dependencies for your project's selected board, first run: `micropy stubs search <board name>`.
 Then look for the stubs needed for your board in the output. **Note:** The name of your board's subs should be `micropython-<board name>-stubs`
     - In the context of this project, which uses an ESP32, run: `micropy stubs search esp32`
 6. Once you have determined the name of your board's stubs, install them using: `micropy stubs add <stubs name>`.